hdShang/arxiv-daily/docs/cs-CV/2025-10-31/papers/251100171v2-compagent-an-agentic-framework-for-visual-compliance-verification.md

 ---
 layout: default
-title: CompAgent: An Agentic Framework for Visual Compliance Verification
+title: "CompAgent: An Agentic Framework for Visual Compliance Verification"
 ---

 # CompAgent: An Agentic Framework for Visual Compliance Verification